vivinano/MudaeAutoBot/README.md

 Please Gif Star ??
-Stars make me happy
+Stars make me happy.
+I'm open to design automation for other games (doesn't have to be a discord game) just let me know

 # Huge update
 This section is for the users that was using this bot before this version was pushed.